 Will Year 7 Orientation be going ahead this year, and what should my child wear to orientation?

-We very much hope and expect that Year 7 Orientation will go ahead on-site on Tuesday, December 8th.
+Year 7 Orientation date is Tuesday 7 December and this will still be going ahead dependent on Covid lockdown announcements.
 Students should wear their primary school uniform on that day, and you will receive more information about Orientation prior to the day.
 Please note that all students will be required to wear a mask in line with Department of Education regulations.

 What happens on Orientation Day?